Beating bowel cancer together

 Grant award: £149,970

 Bowel cancer is more common in people over 50, but some people develop the disease at an early age.
-Dr Claire Palles and team will look in detail at the genes of younger bowel cancer patients to help better identify people at higher risk of the disease in the future.
+Dr Claire Palles and their team looked at the genes of younger bowel cancer patients to better understand why this is.

 The challenge